SFC Flags

 Explicit creation of SFC flags

 Manual declaration is only required to enable write access from another function block.
-In this case, note the following: If you have declared the flag in a global variable list, you must deactivate its Declare setting in the SFC settings dialog.
-Otherwise a local SFC flag is implicitly declared, which TwinCAT then uses instead of the global variable!
+In this case, note the following: if you have declared the flag in a global variable list, you must deactivate its "Declare" setting in the SFC settings dialog.
+Otherwise a local SFC flag is implicitly declared, which TwinCAT then uses instead of the global variables!

 Application example for SFCError